Thomasaujoux/food-classification/README.md

-# Semi-automatic Multi-Class Classification of food offer in Oqali sectors and families for web-scraped data
+# Semi-automatic Cascade Multi-Class Classification of food offer in Oqali sectors and families for web-scraped data

 ## General Presentation